Vivian (Paper Mario): Reception

 Vivian has received mostly positive reception since her appearance in Paper Mario: The Thousand-Year Door, becoming a popular character.
-Nintendojo writer Mel Turnquist included Vivian's decision to stay by Mario's side as one of their most inspiring moments in video games due in part to also being a younger sibling herself.
-Liberty Voice called Vivian's defection from her sisters to Mario's side relatable to children.
-Inverse included Vivian in a series where they discuss potential Super Smash Bros. inclusions, expressing hope that she is included instead of a more traditional choice like Paper Mario.
+Nintendojo writer Mel Turnquist included Vivian's decision to stay by Mario's side as one of their most inspiring moments in video games due in part to also being a younger sibling and relating to Vivian standing up to her family.

 She has received particular attention for her status as a transgender character.
-IGN included Vivian in their list of favorite LGBTQ+ (lesbian, gay, bisexual, transgender, queer, and others) characters.
+IGN included Vivian at their favorite LGBTQ+ (lesbian, gay, bisexual, transgender, queer, and others) characters.
 They praised Vivian for not being defined by her status as a trans person, though expressed disappointment in the change from trans woman to cis woman in the English releases due to Vivian being one of few quality trans characters in video games.
-Drag queen Daphne J. Sumtimez listed Vivian as one of her idols.
+Drag queen Daphne J. Sumtimez included Vivian as one of her idols.
 In their essay on transgender characters, authors Emil Christenson and Danielle Unéus discuss Vivian and how her femininity is designed.
 They mention Vivian's bent wrists and frequent smiling as feminine qualities that she typically displays.
 They also bring up the pink color of her hat, noting that the contrast between her sisters may be intentional to heighten her femininity.
-They acknowledge the transphobia Vivian receives, but comment that it is depicted negatively due to her sisters being villains.
+They acknowledge the transphobia Vivian receives from her sister Beldam, but comment that it is depicted negatively due to her being a villain.
 Author Nicholas Taylor includes her in a section on transgender characters in the book Queerness in Play, discussing how Vivian's role in the narrative can help players understand their experiences with gender, identity, and expression.
+Nintendo Life writer Alana Hagues expressed a desire to see more characters like Vivian, noting how surprised she was that Nintendo made Vivian transgender in every version.
+She felt it was a huge step in the right direction for Nintendo, arguing they were otherwise spotty with respect to representation of LGBTQIA+ people.
+She discussed how relatable Vivian was due to her being bullied just for being who she was, noting that this was relatable to people in and out of the LGBTQIA+ community.